mjordan/ocr_rest/README.md

 # Overview

-A simple OCR service over REST that uses the [Tesseract](http://code.google.com/p/tesseract-ocr/) OCR engine (although any OCR engine that has a command-line interface could be used instead).
+A simple OCR service over REST that uses the [Tesseract](http://code.google.com/p/tesseract-ocr/) OCR engine.
 A typical workflow from a client's perspective would be to PUT the image to the server, then GET the OCRed output, either the plain text version or the [HOCR](http://en.wikipedia.org/wiki/HOCR) version.
 Clients can then issue a DELETE request to remove the image file from the server.
 The OCR operation is handed off to Tesseract during the GET requests, so these can take a few seconds to complete.

 # Usage Details